 In people taking immunosuppressants, the tumors sometimes disappear when immunosuppressants are stopped.
 However, if these drugs must be continued because of the person’s underlying condition, the immunosuppressants are reduced.
 If immunosuppressants cannot be reduced, surgery, chemotherapy, and radiation therapy are used.
 People may also be given sirolimus.
 These treatment methods are less successful than in people with a healthy immune system.

 In people with AIDS, treatment with chemotherapy and radiation has not been very successful.
 However, intensive treatment with antiretroviral therapy (ART) helps.
 Some people who have the AIDS-associated type need only ART and the removal methods noted above.
-Other people who have the AIDS-associated type may also be given interferon alfa or chemotherapy drugs (such as doxorubicin or paclitaxel) by vein.
+Other people who have the AIDS-associated type may need chemotherapy drugs (such as doxorubicin or paclitaxel) by vein in addition to ART.
 In general, treating Kaposi sarcoma does not prolong the lives of most people with AIDS.